How Is LLM Reasoning Distracted by Irrelevant Context? An Analysis Using a Controlled Benchmark: Related Work

 \section{Related Work}

 \paragraph{Reasoning with Irrelevant Context} LLMs often struggle to reason accurately in the presence of irrelevant context (IC).
 Prior work has explored this vulnerability by introducing distractors into math problems.
 For example, GSM-IC \citep{DBLP:conf/icml/ShiCMSDCSZ23} appends irrelevant sentences to arithmetic questions but lacks control over distractor structure or complexity.
 GSMIR \citep{DBLP:journals/corr/abs-2408-10615} and MPN \citep{DBLP:conf/cikm/SongT24} use handcrafted prompting strategies to mitigate the effects of textual noise. \citet{anantheswaran2024cutting} generate adversarial math problems by adding irrelevant variables, showing significant performance drops and partial robustness gains through fine-tuning.
 However, their hand-crafted distractors risk introducing bias and lack structural control.
-Other studies, such as \citet{DBLP:journals/corr/abs-2404-03302}, show that semantically similar but irrelevant documents can impair LLM performance in retrieval settings.
+Other studies~\citep{DBLP:journals/corr/abs-2404-03302,wang2025positionbiasmitigatesposition, xiao-etal-2025-mitigating,dong2025mmdocirbenchmarkingmultimodalretrieval} show that semantically similar but irrelevant documents can impair LLM performance, but RAG can improve robustness~\citep{jiang2024longragenhancingretrievalaugmentedgeneration,dong-etal-2024-mc,liu2024raginstructboostingllmsdiverse,wei2025surveylinkpredictionnary}.
 While these works expose LLMs’ sensitivity to IC, they provide limited control over distractor properties.
 In contrast, \dataset{} injects distractors into symbolic reasoning graphs, enabling stepwise evaluation.
 We further show that a reward-guided beam search improves robustness beyond standard fine-tuning.